ebussola/OC-Statefull-Website/README.md

 You can customise the url of ajax page container on the settings.
 Remember to change the route on the page too.

+## The Ajax Flash Message

+Only use this component if your site use the [flash tag markup](https://octobercms.com/docs/markup/tag-flash)

+Because of your site is now statefull, you will need to check if there is any message to be delivered to user.
+This component do this job.

+### Setup

+Make sure you are using the {% flash %} tag.

+1. Drop the component onto your layout.
+2. Active this feature on the settings page.

+In the settings you can adjust the delay to close the alert or set the wrapper element where the alert will be placed.

+### Checking for messages without redirect

+You can call the function window.ebussolaStatefullCheckMessages whenever you want to check for new messages.